Few things say “Mardi Gras” like King Cake!

 - tiny plastic baby, to be inserted into the cake after baking

-Put the flour, salt, cinnamon, and nutmeg in the bowl of your stand mixer.
+- Put the flour, salt, cinnamon, and nutmeg in the bowl of your stand mixer.
 Fit the mixer with the dough hook.
 Pour all of the wet ingredients at once on top of the dry ingredients.
 Stir everything together with a spatula until it is just combined.
 Now, mix the dough with the mixer and dough hook on low speed for about 5 minutes.
-The dough is going to be pretty sticky.
-Fear not!
-Just scrape the sides and the bottom of the bowl to make sure that there are no pockets of flour hiding in there.

-Once the dough has risen, punch it down and divide it into two equal parts.
-One at a time, roll the two parts of dough into rectangles (ish… they can be ovals too) that are 18-20 inches long and 6-8 inches wide.
+- Once the dough has risen, punch it down and divide it into two equal parts.
+One at a time, roll the two parts of dough into rectangles that are 18-20 inches long and 6-8 inches wide.

-Brush the dough with egg wash.
+- Brush the dough with egg wash.
 Bake for 30 minutes, or until everything is puffed up and golden brown.
-Remove it from the oven and allow it to cool completely before adding the glaze and sprinkles.
+Remove it from the oven and allow it to cool completely.